A few bankruptcy cases are derailed there.

 Structure of the Code

-The first three chapters of the Bankruptcy Code are general provisions, nominally applicable in all bankruptcy cases.
+The first three chapters of the Bankruptcy Code as stated by lawyers for bankruptcy are general provisions, nominally applicable in all bankruptcy cases.

 The chapters thereafter, starting with Chapter 7, describe specific kinds of bankruptcy proceedings.